 Cu Chi Tunnels Day Trip

 The Cu Chi Tunnels are probably the most famous day trip from Ho Chi Minh City, and whilst they're historically fascinating, I have to be honest - they were a bit underwhelming for me.
-The tunnels were used by the Viet Cong during the war, and you can crawl through some reconstructed sections to get a feel for what life was like underground.
+The Cu Chi Tunnels were used by the Viet Cong during the war, and you can crawl through some reconstructed sections to get a feel for what life was like underground.

 I really wanted to try crawling through the tunnels, but as soon as I crouched down I ended up turning around because it was so tight!
 When my friend came out the other side, he said I'd made a good decision because even he'd found it quite difficult.